cenk1cenk2/docker-softether-vpncli/README.md

 -v ./connectionname.vpn:/defaultconn.vpn \
 -v /sharePath:/share/path1 \
 -v /anotherShare:/share/path2 \
---cap-add NET_ADMIN \
+--network host --privileged \
 -e INTCONN=true \
 -e SAMBAENABLE=true \
 -e SRVNAME=FILESHARESERVERNAME \
 -e USERS=shareaccess;password:secondshare;password \
 -e share;/share/path1;no;no;no;shareaccess:share2;/share/path2;no;no;no;secondshare
 ```
 will connect to defined connection in connectionname, and create 2 shasres at paths /share/path1 and /share/path2 giving access to different users for different paths.
-The file server name wil lbe \\\\FILESHARESERVERNAME and the MTU will be set to 1200 to enable users to use Samba over VPN connection.
-You can use `-p 139:139 -p 445:445` to passthrough Samba Server ports instead of `--cap-add NET_ADMIN` if you can not use the host mode network connection.
+The file server name will be \\\\FILESHARESERVERNAME and the MTU will be set to 1200 to enable users to use Samba over VPN connection.
+You can use `-p 139:139 -p 445:445` to passthrough Samba Server ports instead of `--network host --privileged` if you can not use the host mode network connection.
+**Unfortunately, CAP_ADD is not enough privileges this container to function in host mode.
+So until any one knows why it has to run as privileged when you are in network host mode.**

 #### Enviromental Variables File with Explanation
 ```